 52 interpretive signs along or near Old Highway 40.
-Pick up a brochure to guide you as you explore.
+Pick up a brochure in person or from our website to guide you as you explore.

 Pick up any of our Donner Summit history brochures at discerning establishments, online (see the other side), or at the Historical Society at the blinking light in downtown Soda Springs.